sabboshachi/my_Projects/Machine Learning Projects/01. Predicting the Topic of Customers’ Banking Questions/README.md

-# Multiclass Classification of Sentiment Analysis with Machine Learning
+# Text Classification with NLP and Machine Learning Algorithms
 (Predicting the Topic of Customers’ Banking Question)

 ## 1. Introduction